Tayphong043/teamcity-documentation/topics/configuring-proxy-server.md

 teamcity.http.nonProxyHosts=localhost|*.mydomain.com

 ## For an authenticated proxy add the following properties:
 ### Authentication type. "basic" and "ntlm" values are supported.
-The default is basic.
+The default is "basic".
 teamcity.http.proxyAuthenticationType=basic
-### Login and Password for the proxy:
+### Login and Password for the proxy.
+Used only with the "basic" auth type
-teamcity.http.proxyLogin=username
+teamcity.http.proxyLogin=login
 teamcity.http.proxyPassword=password
+### Windows NT credentials for NTLM authentication.
+Used only with the "ntlm" auth type
+teamcity.http.proxyAuthentication=NT_credentials

 # For HTTPS protocol
 ## The domain name or the IP address of the proxy host and the port: